ryssbowh/craft-themes/README.md

 This Theme engine allows you to :
 - Install themes from the store or any git repository (composer, github etc)
 - Define your own themes that can extend each other
-- Choose which theme will be used for which site, language or url path.
+- Choose which theme will be used for which site, language, viewport or url path.
 - Assign blocks to your theme regions
 - Define your own blocks
 - Choose how your fields and assets are displayed on the front end